Qovery/documentation/website/docs/getting-started/install-qovery/kubernetes/installation-aws.md

 ## Install your cluster

-If you already have one EKS or GKE cluster you can skip this section.
+If you already have one EKS cluster you can skip this section.

 <Alert type="success">